 I am an ecologist (population, behavioural and, recently, evolutionary ecology), with a particular interest for birds as study species.
 I like to answer questions related to the effects of climate change on animals using long-term individual-based datasets.
+Recently, I have been getting more and more interested in Open Science and Reproducibility practices.

 Currently, I am a postdoc with a Marie Skłodowska-Curie global fellowship for 30 months.
 My project sees the collaboration between the M.A.D.
 Lab (Prof. Julien Martin, University of Ottawa, Canada) and the Bize Lab (Dr. Pierre Bize, Swiss Ornithological Institute - Vogelwarte Sempach, Switzerland).